 “There are several models used to estimate or predict soil loss.
 The popular among them are Universal Soil Loss Equation/ Revised Universal Soil Loss Equation (USLE/RUSLE), Water Erosion Prediction Project (WEPP), Soil and Water Assessment Tool (SWAT), and European Soil Erosion Model (EUROSEM), etc. The Revised Universal Soil Loss Equation (RUSLE) was developed by Wischmeier and Smith in the late 1970s as an improvement over the original Universal Soil Loss Equation (USLE).
 The Geographical Information System (GIS) is a modern tool that provides information on all geographical variables and has been frequently used in soil erosion studies and research” (Khanam & Patnaik, 2025).
-Remotely sensed satellite images are also helpful for generating up-to-date land use or land cover of the Earth's surface, facilitating the identification of erosion-prone areas.

-RUSLE strikes a balance between physical realism and manageable data needs, and it fits naturally into GIS-based workflows to map where soil loss is highest (Parveen & Kumar, 2012; Amsalu & Mengaw, 2014).
+Remotely sensed imagery from satellites are also useful for creating current land usage or land cover on the Earth's surface, which aids in the identification of erosion-prone areas.RUSLE strikes a balance between physical realism and manageable data needs, and it fits naturally into GIS-based workflows to map where soil loss is highest (Parveen & Kumar, 2012; Amsalu & Mengaw, 2014).
 In simple terms, RUSLE multiplies factors for rainfall erosivity (R), soil erodibility (K), slope length and steepness (LS), vegetation and management (C), and conservation practices (P) to estimate average annual soil loss.

 Soil loss is a major environmental concern in river basins, leading to the loss of fertile topsoil, degradation of agricultural productivity, and increased sedimentation in water bodies and the Mansiri River Basin in the Sonitpur district, Assam, is no exception; here, erosional processes exacerbated by rainfall intensity and patterns associated with climate variability threaten soil fertility, crop yields, infrastructure, and community well-being.
 Previous studies have used the RUSLE model in different areas, but their results show that local conditions need to be studied more closely.
 This study uses the widely adopted RUSLE model together with GIS to measure and map average annual soil loss across the basin by calculating the key RUSLE components: rainfall erosivity (R), soil erodibility (K), slope length and steepness (LS), cover management (C), and support practices (P).
 The resulting erosion maps identify where soil loss is worst so planners and communities can prioritize practical conservation measures to curb sediment runoff, protect crop production, reduce landslide and flood risk, and support more resilient, sustainable land use in the watershed.